aadeshkulkarni/sanchay-ai/README.md

-# Sanchay AI
+# Sanchay AI (A Generative AI app)

-    Upload your video and SanchayAI will generate key elements (video transcription, video subtitles, and video chapters) in an organized and easily accessible manner using Generative AI.
+Upload your video and SanchayAI will generate key elements (video transcription, video subtitles, and video chapters) in an organized and easily accessible manner.

 ### Project Status and Contribution Potential